MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 + The indexer will only parse headers up to `h3`.
 Any lower-level headers (`h4`,`h5`,`h6`) will be treated as plain text.
 This is why the index and field mappings only exist up to a depth of `h3`.

-+ The `content` field requires no field mappings as it exists in the enriched document.
++ The `content` and `ordinal_position` fields require no field mapping as they exist with those names in the enriched document.

 ## Run queries